Layers of Meaning in a Creative Work

 Every artist brings their own life experiences, beliefs, and emotions into their work.
 The personal layer of meaning reflects the creator's individual perspective, which may be intentional or subconscious.
 This layer often reveals intimate truths about the artist's identity, struggles, and worldview.

-For example, Frida Kahlo's self-portraits are deeply personal, often depicting her physical pain and emotional turmoil.
-Readers of Sylvia Plath's poetry might sense her battles with mental illness through her vivid and often haunting imagery.
+To give you an idea, Frida Kahlo's self-portraits are deeply personal, often depicting her physical pain and emotional turmoil.
+In practice, readers of Sylvia Plath's poetry might sense her battles with mental illness through her vivid and often haunting imagery.
 This layer adds authenticity and emotional resonance to the work, making it relatable on a human level.

 The Interactive Layer: Audience Interpretation